 The resolved KS relation for the nine CO emitters is shown in Figure \ref{fig:Fig6} (left).
 The shaded region in beige indicates the range of global values of gas depletion timescale, which is derived from the integrated quantities of each galaxy; $\tau_{\rm global}\equiv M_{\rm mol \ gas}/{\rm SFR}=0.9$--$2.4$ Gyr.
 The average and standard deviations are $\langle\tau_{\rm global}\rangle=1.49\pm0.46$ Gyr.
-Compared to the global values, the extended regions have a slightly shorter gas depletion timescale of $\langle \tau_{\rm ext} \rangle=1.42\pm0.73$ Gyr on average and the central regions have an even shorter timescale of $\langle \tau_{\rm cen} \rangle=0.48\pm0.27$ Gyr. {The shorter gas depletion timescale for the central region is consistent with the compactness of 870 $\mu$m continuum emission compared to CO~(2--1) line emission at 12.4$\sigma$ significance (Section \ref{subsec:Subsec3.3}).}
+Compared to the global values, the extended regions have a slightly shorter gas depletion timescale of $\langle \tau_{\rm ext} \rangle=1.42\pm0.73$ Gyr on average and the central regions have an even shorter timescale of $\langle \tau_{\rm cen} \rangle=0.48\pm0.27$ Gyr. {The shorter gas depletion timescale for the central region is consistent with the compactness of 870 $\mu$m continuum emission compared to CO~$J$~=~2--1 line emission at 12.4$\sigma$ significance (Section \ref{subsec:Subsec3.3}).}

 The central region tends to have a larger surface density than the extended region in both molecular gas mass and SFR.
 If the rates of increase are similar in both surface densities, then the gas depletion timescale should remain constant.
-Therefore, the decline of gas depletion timescale at the central region {can be attributed to the} higher SFR surface densities. {This finding, along with the evidence of compact dust emission (Section \ref{subsec:Subsec3.3}), indicates an enhanced star formation activity at the central part of the gas-rich cluster galaxies.}
+Therefore, the decline of the gas depletion timescale at the central region {can be attributed to} higher SFR surface densities. {This finding, along with the evidence of compact dust emission (Section \ref{subsec:Subsec3.3}), indicates enhanced star formation activity in the central parts of the gas-rich cluster galaxies.}